Equality and Diversity

-We are proud to have a Black, Asian, Minority Ethnic (BAME) Staff Network, a Lesbian, Gay, Bisexual, Transgender, + (LGBT+) Staff Network and a Diverse Ability Staff Network.
-Our staff networks enable staff to play a vital role to play in making out hospital a better place to work and contribute to creating an even better staff and patient experience.
+We’re proud to have a Black, Asian, Minority Ethnic (BAME) Staff Network, a Lesbian, Gay, Bisexual, Transgender, + (LGBT+) Staff Network and a Diverse Ability Staff Network.
+These enable staff to play a vital role in making our hospital a better place to work and be cared for.

-You can view of the Trust’s Equality, Diversity and Inclusion Overview, Goals and Objectives here
+- See our Equality, Diversity and Inclusion Overview, Goals and Objectives

-You can view of the Trust’s Equality, Diversity and Inclusion Workforce focused Action Plan here Please note; our Workforce Focused Action Plan incorporates WRES, WDES and EDS2 action plan.
+- Read our Equality, Diversity and Inclusion Workforce focused Action Plan (incorporating WRES, WDES and EDS2 action plan).

 Workforce Race Equality Standard

 The WRES is a mandatory requirement embedded within the NHS Contract to ensure effective collection, analysis and use of workforce data to address the under-representation of Black Minority Ethnic (BME) staff across the NHS.
-It requires the Trust to demonstrate progress against the nine indicators specifically focused at Race equality.
+It requires us to demonstrate progress against the nine indicators specifically focused on race equality.

-Our Annual data of the Workforce Race Equality Standard can be found here.
+- See our annual data of the Workforce Race Equality Standard.

-Our Annual report of the Workforce Race Equality Standard can be found here, which explains the data in more detail and our proposed actions.
+- Read our annual report of the Workforce Race Equality Standard, which explains the data in more detail and our proposed actions.

 Workforce Disability Equality Standard

-The Workforce Disability Equality Standard (WDES) is a data-based standard that uses a series of measures to help improve the experiences of Disabled staff in the NHS.
-The ten evidence based metrics will enable NHS organisations to compare the reported outcomes and experiences of Disabled staff with non-disabled staff.
+The Workforce Disability Equality Standard (WDES) is a data-based standard that uses a series of measures to help improve the experiences of disabled staff in the NHS.
+The 10 evidence-based metrics will enable NHS organisations to compare the reported outcomes and experiences of disabled staff with non-disabled staff.

-Our Annual report of the Workforce Disability Equality Standard can be found here, which explains the data in more detail and our proposed actions.
+- See our annual report of the Workforce Disability Equality Standard, which explains the data in more detail and our proposed actions.